richelbilderbeek/intro_r_course/docs/reflections/20251003/README.md

   I had similar sessions several times and it always ends like that, which means that most people learn nothing during it.
   But it was just one exercise, so no biggie.

+I understand the perspective.
+And reading my reflection on the group, there were indeed enough beginners.
+I assume that this person was not a beginner and -indeed- helped out all beginners instead.
+I have seen group work work better in other courses, so there this person and I have different experiences.
+I do think I should try out groups of 1 next time

+- [ ] Try our breakout rooms of 1 person

 - Maybe the course could be divided in two: one for complete beginners, and one for users with some experience.
   Beginners could benefit from having more dedicated time to learn to use the software, and experienced users could focus on more advanced exercises and tools.

+Interesting, as that was the idea me and Meike had: by making it optional, the experienced R programmers would not be in this session anymore.
+But I do remember that I should spend more time explaining RStudio.
+Let's do so next time

+- [ ] Spend time showing RStudio

 - [...]
 The one major thing that can be improved is to find a way to help complete beginners in more active way to avoid them having the anxiety out not understanding something and feeling the pressure because others are ahead with the task.
   Otherwise, they end up feeling left behind.

+Me and the learners are on the same team here.
+As I try out breakout rooms of 1 next time, maybe that will solve this problem too.

 - Sessions regarding the use of R could be more wisely organized.
   [...]